Home - Breakfast - Oatmeal with Italian Cherries and Almonds

 While the word “amarena” makes me think of almond-flavored amaretto, it actually derives from the word amara which means “bitter” in Italian.

-These darkly colored cherries aren’t bitter at all — they taste amazing over warm, creamy oats (not to mention other treats like ice cream and creative cocktails).
+These darkly colored cherries aren’t bitter at all โ€” they taste amazing over warm, creamy oats (not to mention other treats like ice cream and creative cocktails).

-Make this morning bowl even more interesting (and nutritious) by topping with fresh berries, healthful sesame seeds and plain yogurt.
+These sweet cherries might be a slightly indulgent garnish for oatmeal,ย but a little goes a long way.
+Make this morning bowl even more interesting by topping your bowl with fresh berries, sesame seeds and plain yogurt.

 Quickest morning oats, topped with superfood Italian amarena cherries